dashed-slug/wallets/readme.txt

 Use the `wallets_views_dir` filter to override the directory where the views are stored (the default is `wallets/includes/views`).
 Most people will not need to do this.

-Read the *Shortcodes* section of this manual for more details.
+Read the *Frontend* &rarr; *Alternative knockout templates* section of the user manual for more details.

 = I want to do transactions from JavaScript.
 I don’t want to use the provided shortcodes and their associated forms. =